Abused/Abandoned Sponsored Noncitizens

 Eligibility

-To be eligible for Director’s Exception, the abused/abandoned sponsored noncitizen must meet the following requirements:
+To be eligible for the the Director’s Exception, the abused/abandoned sponsored noncitizen must meet the following requirements:

 • There must be supporting documentation of sponsor abuse or abandonment.